dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/redis.md

 - `get`

 You can get a record in Redis using the `get` operation.
-This get a key where you set.
+This gets a key that was previously set.

 ### Request